thomasrudge/ChessBot/README.md

 # ChessBot
-Attempt to build a ChessBot using machine learning
+Attempt to build neural network capable of playing chess